rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/mmcm/mmcm.md

 ##  Top-Level Design

-This assignment will involve a single top-level design.
+This assignment will involve the creation of a single top-level design.
 Create your top-level design with the following ports and parameters.

 | Port Name | Direction | Width | Function |